ibm-z-oss-oda/python_ai_toolkit_zos/docs/python_supply_security.md

 potentially evade static code analysis.
 The Toolkit provides only built wheels to enhance security, reduce install time, and eliminate the requirement for development and test toolchains on target install systems.
+- _**A closed package set**_ - the package dependency tree is fully contained within the Toolit.
+That is, no package installation from the Toolkit will result in pip requesting a dependency from outside the Toolkit.
+This prevents accidental requests from pip to ```pypi.org``` during installation.
 - _**Eliminate test code**_ - many open source packages include integrated tests for error paths and  edge cases.
 Open source communities are known to be slow, or unwilling to remediate CVEs in these code paths because they aren't core to the function of the package.
 The toolkit builds